 All adventures go into Coronado National Forest, Dragoon Mountains areas.
 In fact, they're the only local adventure guide and outfitter permitted by the U.S. Forest Service for rappelling, rock climbing and scenic hiking there.

 Their guides are certified Wilderness First Responders, as well as being Certified Interpretive Guides.
 That gives you safety + a quality experience.
 So we were anxious to find out more details.
 What exactly was it about, for our personal needs.
 But also to get an idea of what anyone may experience, too.
 That way we could let our website visitors know about them, the value for when they're visiting Tombstone.

 Caprice had plans for us to take an upcoming "Scenic Sunset Drive" so we could get an idea of what her newly formed company was providing.
-She said she'd like to invite Bill and I to go out with them on a Sunset Drive, to scout it out as they were getting more marketing off the ground!
+She said she'd like to invite Bill and I to go out with them on a Sunset Drive, to scout it out as they were getting more pre-launch marketing off the ground!
 We were right onto it.
 She was good with us bringing our daughter Shannon, and her husband, Fred - along too!

 Caprice explained they could take us to areas where they do some of their rock adventure trips.
 Their experiences like the "Rappel" and the "Rock Climb."
 Another they feature in the area was a guided hike called "Explore - The Sky Island."
-It sounded like something Bill & I would love!
-And I thought the "Hike - The Stronghold" and the "Western Apache Heritage" both sounded like terrific ideas.
+It sounded like something Bill and I would love!
+Plus I thought the "Hike - The Stronghold" and the "Western Apache Heritage" both sounded like terrific ideas.
 They are both in the works right now!

 So we planned it out, set a date.
 Off we went!
 We began with enough time to get to an exceptional spot before the sun was setting behind the mountains.
 Caprice led the way.